rule

 Text 7

-Among these there is one division in the middle navel named Ilāvrita that is entirely golden and is known as the most renown of all mountains, Mount Meru, that stretches up as far as it, as an area, is wide and which of this lotuslike unfolded universe is the pericarp that measuring a thirty-two thousand yojanas at its base reaches a sixteen thousand yojanas to its top and below [according modern astronomy is our galaxy about seven thousand lightyears thick].
+Among these there is one area in the center named Ilāvrita that is entirely golden and is known as the most renown of all mountains, Mount Meru.
+This area stretches up as far as it is wide and it is of this lotuslike [unfolded] universe the pericarp that, by earthly standards, measures a thirty two thousand yojanas at its base.
+It stretches sixteen thousand yojanas upwards to its top as also below [according to modern astronomy our galaxy is about seven thousand light years thick].

-Among these there is one division in the middle navel named Ilāvrita that is entirely golden and is known as the most renown of all mountains, Mount Meru that stretches up as far as it, as an area, is wide and which of this lotuslike unfolded universe is the pericarp that measuring a thirty two thousand yojanas at its base reaches a sixteen thousand yojanas to its top and below [according modern astronomy is our galaxy about seven thousand lightyears thick].
+Among these there is one division in the middle navel named Ilāvrita that is entirely golden and is known as the most renown of all mountains, Mount Meru, that stretches up as far as it, as an area, is wide and which of this lotuslike unfolded universe is the pericarp that measuring a thirty two thousand yojanas at its base reaches a sixteen thousand yojanas to its top and below [according modern astronomy is our galaxy about seven thousand lightyears thick].
 (Vedabase)

 Text 8

+North and further north of Ilāvrita [projected on the globe of the earth] there are, one after the other stretching out, the three ranges of Nīla, S'veta and S'ringavān, that each by one tenth are flatter in their marking the varshas of Ramyaka, Hiranmaya and Kuru.
+Stretching out for two thousand yojanas, they reach to the Kshāroda ocean in the east and west [the 'salty one'].

 More and more stretching north of Ilāvrita [projected on the globe of the earth] there are the three ranges found of Nīla, S'veta and S'ringavān, which each by one tenth are flatter in their marking the varshas of Ramyaka, Hiranmaya and Kuru who, each [in proportion] two thousand yojanas wide, have to their east and west extending the Kshāroda ocean [the 'salty one'].

-More and more stretching north of Ilāvrita [projected on the globe of the earth] there are the three ranges found of Nīla, S'veta and S'ringavān, that each by one tenth are flatter than the other as they are marking the varsha's of Ramyāka, Hiranmaya and Kuru who, each [in proportion] two thousand yojanas wide, have to their east and west extending the Kshāroda ocean [the 'salty one'].
 (Vedabase)

 Text 9

+The same way there are to the south of Ilāvrita the Nishadha, Hemakūtha and Himalaya ranges that stretch out with a body of thousands of yojanas to the east dividing a same number of varshas which are called Hari, Kimpurusha and Bhārata.

 The same way are there to the south of Ilāvrita the Nishadha, Hemakūtha and Himālaya ranges that stretch out with a body of thousands of yojanas to the east dividing a same number of varshas which are called Hari, Kimpurusha and Bhārata.

-Thus likewise to the south of Ilāvrita are there the Nishadha, Hemakūtha and Himālaya ranges that stretch out with a body of thousands of yojanas to the east dividing a same number of varshas that are called Hari, Kimpurusha and Bhārata.
 (Vedabase)

 Text 10

+And likewise to the west of Ilāvrita as also to the east are situated the two demarcations of the western Mālyavān and eastern Gandhamādana ranges that for two thousand yojanas stretch out to the mountains the Nīla and the Nishadha.
+They constitute the borders of the varshas called Ketumāla and Bhadrās'va.

 Even so are there to the west of Ilāvrita as well as on the eastern side the demarcations of the western Mālyavān and eastern Gandhamādana ranges that for a [proportionate] two thousand yojanas stretch out to the north up to the Nīla mountain, and to the south up to the Nishadha mountain, in which they establish the borders of the varshas named Ketumāla and Bhadrās'va.

-Even so are there to the west of Ilāvrita as well as on the eastern side the demarcations of the western Mālyavān and eastern Gandhamādana ranges that for a [proportionate] two thousand yojanas stretch out to the north up to Nīla mountain and to the south up to the Nishadha mountain, establishing the borders of the varshas named Ketumāla and Bhadras'va.
 (Vedabase)

 Text 11